Smile0ff/Act/README.md

-# Diu
+# ACT!
-Сivillian monitoring network over the government
+Client build for the ACT!
+National network of watchdog centres website.